rackslab/Slurm-web/doc/usage.rst

 #.
 The QOS of the job
 #.
 The partition of the job

+You can filter the displayed jobs by using the input above the table, either by partition or by QoS.
+All the shown jobs then satisfy all the filters given in the input.
+There is an autocompletion mechanism on all partitions and QoS existing in the table.

 To get more details about one specific job, you can click anywhere on the job
 row: